BigDogEnergy/Ripaw/README.md

 1. Clone this respository

-2. Create a **.env** file based on the example.
+2. Create **.env** files based on the development examples.

-3. Get into your pipenv shell
+3. Get into your shell

 4. Install dependencies
 ```bash